ZoeLeBlanc/IntroToDH2020/week7/intro_pandas.md

 We can use the `shape` and `dtypes` attributes that are built-in on the DataFrame Class. `shape` tells us that we have 2000 rows and 6 columns, while `dtypes` tells us the data types of each of those columns.

 Pandas data types build from ones available in Python.
-This tables compares Pandas to Python and another library called Numpy.
+This tables compares Pandas to Python and another library called Numpy (you read more about Pandas data types from [here](https://pbpython.com/pandas_dtypes.html)).

 | Pandas dtype | Python type | NumPy type | Usage|
 |:----------:|:----------:|:----------:|:----------:|